Welcome to the Pure Nootropics Knowledge Base!

 - Side effects / benefits

 There are a wide variety of nootropics as it is a broad category that encompasses many synthetic and natural compounds.
 The term was derived in the early 1970s and some of the most popular nootropics are part of the “racetam” family.
+Note that we provide more information about each item on its respective product page under the “full analysis” tab.

 This is the second most common racetam and it was discovered not long after piracetam.
 Aniracetam is a very fast acting nootropic that improves memory formation and learning, but also increases stimulation.
 Because it has a high bioavailability (meaning it absorbs quickly), it is fast acting and more potent than piracetam, but it requires more doses throughout the day.